LoopKit/loopdocs/docs/browser/edit-browser.md

     If your&nbsp;<span translate="no">LoopWorkspace fork</span>&nbsp;did not come from&nbsp;<span translate="no">LoopKit/LoopWorkspace</span>, then delete your existing <code>fork</code> and make a new one.
 See [Already Have&nbsp;<span translate="no">LoopWorkspace</span>?](prepare-fork.md#already-have-loopworkspace){: target="_blank" }.

     * Do not use any other location to create your <code>fork</code>
-    * You may have used a different location for Loop 3.2.2
-    * This is **not** supported for Loop 3.2.3 or later

 For each customization you want to include, create a pair of lines consisting of the comment (must start with a #) followed by the&nbsp;`curl`&nbsp;statement pointing to the SHA-1 that has the customization.